Entry Guidelines & Information

 - The online Entry Form will close at 5pm sharp on 3 July.
 Late entries will NOT be accepted.

 - Individual sculptors and all group entrants must be an Australian citizen or Australian permanent resident, and resident of the State of Victoria.

-- The criteria for the Melbourne Prize for Urban Sculpture 2023 is outlined on the website and in the entry form.
+- The criteria for the Melbourne Prize for Urban Sculpture 2023 is outlined on the website and in this section of the Entry Form.

-- Work submitted in an entry must be the original work of the entrant.
+- Any work submitted as part the information provided in an entry must be the original work of the artist.

 - Entry can be made by an individual artist or by nomination by an agent or other.

 - Entrants must demonstrate a professional career as a sculptor/artist.

 - Four finalists will be selected by the judging panel and announced on September 5th, only one of which can be selected as the winner.
 The remaining finalists will receive $1,000 plus a $1,000 Qantas voucher.